 British Sign Language (BSL) Interpreters enable communication between deaf and hearing people.
 Accessing information this way is crucial for those people who use BSL as their first or preferred language.

-What people do not realise is that BSL has been recognised as an official language.
+British Sign Language is recognised as an official language.
 It has its own grammar rules, syntax and stylistic distinctions and it can take an interpreter a minimum of seven years to become fully qualified.